message/iata/FI.md

-Published 22.07.2021
+Published 26.07.2021
 1. Until 22 August 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Finland and their family members;
 - passengers with a residence permit issued by Finland;
 - partners of nationals or residents of Finland;
 - passengers arriving from Iceland, Malta or Vatican City (Holy See);
-- until 25 July 2021, passengers arriving from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden or Switzerland with:
-- a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival; or
-- a COVID-19 vaccination certificate showing that they received the first dose of the vaccine and a positive COVID-19 test result issued at most 6 months before arrival; or
-- a COVID-19 recovery certificate.
-The passenger must have tested positive at least 2 weeks and at most 6 months before arrival;
-- effective 26 July 2021, passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival.
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Coronavac, Covishield, Moderna, Pfizer-BioNTech or Sinopharm;
-- effective 26 July 2021, passengers arriving from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden or Switzerland with:
+- passengers arriving from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden or Switzerland with:
 - a COVID-19 vaccination certificate showing that they received the first dose of the vaccine and a positive COVID-19 test result issued at most 6 months before arrival; or
 - a COVID-19 recovery certificate.
 The passenger must have tested positive at least 2 weeks and at most 6 months before arrival;
-- until 25 July 2021, residents of Albania, Australia, Chinese Taipei, (Hong Kong SAR China), Israel, Korea (Rep.), Lebanon, Macao (SAR China), New Zealand, North Macedonia (Rep.) and Singapore, if arriving on a direct flight from Albania, Australia, Chinese Taipei, (Hong Kong SAR China), Israel, Korea (Rep.), Lebanon, Macao (SAR China), New Zealand, North Macedonia (Rep.) or Singapore;
-- effective 26 July 2021, residents of Albania, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Chinese Taipei, Hong Kong (SAR China), Japan, Korea (Rep.), Kosovo (Rep.), Macao (SAR China), Moldova (Rep.), New Zealand, North Macedonia (Rep.), Serbia and Singapore, if arriving on a direct flight from Albania, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Chinese Taipei, Hong Kong (SAR China), Japan, Korea (Rep.), Kosovo (Rep.), Macao (SAR China), Moldova (Rep.), New Zealand, North Macedonia (Rep.), Serbia and Singapore;
+- residents of Albania, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Chinese Taipei, Hong Kong (SAR China), Japan, Korea (Rep.), Kosovo (Rep.), Macao (SAR China), Moldova (Rep.), New Zealand, North Macedonia (Rep.), Serbia and Singapore, if arriving on a direct flight from Albania, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Chinese Taipei, Hong Kong (SAR China), Japan, Korea (Rep.), Kosovo (Rep.), Macao (SAR China), Moldova (Rep.), New Zealand, North Macedonia (Rep.), Serbia and Singapore;
 - nationals and residents of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and their family members, returning to their country of residence via Finland;
 - British nationals and their family members residing in Finland;
 - passengers studying in Finland, if arriving from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden or Switzerland;